xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

                           x(e) = x(a) + 4

-This highlights that along a sequence of linear states operations can be accumulated efficiently.
-In the example above, a longer sequence of additions was transformed into a single transition at exit.
-The accumulated action 'Accu(i,k)' description of what actions are required in a state in order to compensate for previous actions.
+The formula for 'x(e)' can be considered as a recipe to determine the SOV in a state, without knowing the previous operations along the path.
+In the example above, a longer sequence of additions was transformed into a single addition.

-DEFINITION: Accumulated Action 'Accu(i, k)'
+Let the term recipe be define for the context of this discussion.

+DEFINITION: R(i) -- Recipe

-   An Accumulated Action 'Accu(i)' describes the setting of the SOV after state 'i' has been entered.
-That is, it maps
+   A recipe 'R(i)' for a state 'i' is a description of how to determine the SOV(i) when the state has been entered.
+It maps

-                     (S, R, C) ---> SOV(i)
+                     (s, r, c) ---> SOV(i)

-   where 'S' is the current state including his variables.
-R is a setting of registers that store temporary data, and C is a set of constants.
+   where 's' is the current state including his variables. 'r' is a setting of registers that store temporary data, and 'c' is a set of constants.

-The operations in Accu(i) in state 'i' replace any operation on SOV that happend on the path to state 'i'.
-An example of a register storage can be observed in figure 2, where 'x(a)' stored the value of 'x' in state 'a'.
-There, the constant '4' in the computation of 'x(e)' is an example for an element of 'R'.
-If 'x' ware calculated by something like
+Along a sequence of linear states, there is an obvious relation between a recipe an the concatinated operations

+                   SOV(i) = OP(i,x)(SOV(x))

+If 'i' is reached from 'x' by a sequence of linear states, then the SOV(x) and the OP(i,x) build together the recipe R(i).
+'SOV(i)' is an example of content stored in registers, i.e. the 'r' in the definition of a recipe.
+An example for constants 'c' can be observed in the example from figure 2, where 'x' was computed as the content of 'x' stored 'a' plus a constant number.

+An example for a state variable in a recipe would be, for example, the computation of the lexeme length 'lengh(i)' based on the distance to the position of first character 'p0'.
+Let 'ip' be the pointer to the position where the current character is located.
+Then the lexeme length can be expressed as

-                        x(i) = (ip - p(a))
+                        length(i) = (ip - p(a))

-where 'ip' is the input pointer, then 'ip' is an example of a state variable that entered the description of Accu(i).
-Accumulated actions can be developed along linear states, because for each linear state there is only one predecessor SOV.

-Let the development of accumulated actions along linear states be called the 'walk along linear states'.
-It can only start at specific states, called 'spring'.
+and 'ip' is a state variable, i.e. an element of 's' from the definition of a recipe.
+The iterative development of recipies can only start at a state where either the recipe to compute the SOV is determined.
+Only then, any previous history can be dropped from consideration, because it is reflected in the state's recipe.

 DEFINITION: Spring

-    A spring is a state where a walk along a sequence of linear states can begin.
-For a state to act as a spring Accu(i) must be completely determined.
+    A spring is a state where a walk along linear states can begin.
+For a state 'i' to act as a spring, the recipe 'R(i)' must be determined.

-Whatever preceded the entry into a spring state, it is reflected in Accu(i).
-Thus, it can be treated without knowing the exact history of state transitions.
-The same is true for all linear states that branch from it--until a so called mouth state is reached.
+If the spring is connected to a linear state, then this linear state can determine its recipe through concatenation, as discussed earlier.
+Let this process of iterative concatenation be called accumulation.

+DEFINITION: Accumulation

+    The process of determining a recipe of a linear state base on the recipe of a predecessor state is called 'accumulation'.

+If a linear state that received a recipe through accumulation can now itself act as a basis for accumulation for successor linear states.
+This process can be repeated until a mouth state is reached.
 Mouth states are the counterpart to linear states.

 DEFINITION: Mouth State